-All conditions of the consent are incorporated into Uungula Wind Farm's internal Compliance Tracking Matrix, which will be maintained by the Environmental Advisor throughout the development.
+All conditions of the Development Consent are incorporated into Uungula Wind Farm's internal Compliance Tracking Matrix, which will be maintained by the Environmental Advisor throughout the development.

-3.3 EPBC Approval 2013/7026
+3.3 Commonwealth EPBC Approval 2013/7026

-The project has obtained a Controlled Action Approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (EPBC 2013/7026).
+The Project has obtained a Controlled Action Approval under the Commonwealth Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) (EPBC 2013/7026).
 The EPBC Referral and related Decision Notices are available on the EPBC Public Portal at the following website: